 In many companies and research institutes several people work only partly with PV related duties.
 The number of PV related jobs in this report is an assembly of all the reporting stakeholders' estimations over how many full-time jobs the Swedish PV market employs at their company.
-The figures are therefore not exact and should be seen as rough estimations.
+The figures are therefore just estimations.

-Figure 26: Estimated total full-time jobs within the Swedish PV industry over the years.
+Figure 25: Estimated total full-time jobs within the Swedish PV industry over the years.

-Table 24: Estimated total full-time jobs within the Swedish PV industry in 2016.
+Table 30: Estimated total full-time jobs within the Swedish PV industry in 2017.